Housing Action Plan

 The community requires innovative strategies and strong public will to create enough housing options to meet the community need.
-Existing policy tools to encourage building and maintaining housing are no longer enough, and without an active response, the housing affordability crisis will increasingly burden our residents.
+Previous policy tools to encourage building and maintaining housing were no longer enough, and without an active response, the housing affordability crisis will increasingly burden our residents.

-The City of Othello received a grant from the Washington State Department of Commerce to create a Housing Action Plan.
-The plan will identify strategies, actions, and policy tools to generate additional housing, and will focus on four important questions:
+The Washington Department of Commerce awarded the City of Othello a grant to hire a consultant to prepare a Housing Action Plan.
+The plan identifies strategies, actions, and policy tools to generate additional housing, and focuses on four important questions:

 - How much additional housing will be necessary to meet the diverse needs of Othello’s current and future residents?

 - How effective are the City’s current policies at ensuring adequate housing options?

 - How can the City, residents, and businesses work together to improve Othello’s housing options?